eivor9/project-command-line-inventory-app/README.md

 ```

-*Gifts must be present in your `Main Shopping List` before being added into your `Sample Shopping Cart`*
+*Gifts must be present in your `Main Shopping List` in order be added to your `Sample Shopping Cart`*

 ## Removing items from your shopping lists